jzucadi/G5-altivec/README.md

 ## Background

 AltiVec is a single-precision floating point and integer SIMD instruction set designed and owned by Apple, IBM, and Freescale Semiconductor (formerly Motorola's Semiconductor Products Sector).
-The PowerPC G5 (IBM 970) features a deep pipeline that particularly benefits from the optimizations in this library.

 ## Performance Notes

 These implementations achieve near-theoretical memory bandwidth on large arrays while maintaining correctness for all input sizes.
 The G5's deep pipeline particularly benefits from:

 - `__restrict__` qualifiers to enable aggressive compiler optimizations
 - Prefetch instructions tuned for the 970's memory controller